VII. Game Scheduling

 3. Game Location

 4. Uniform Color: You should tell your team to always bring both jerseys to every game.
 For away games you should ask what color the home team wears.
 For home games you should tell the opposing coach what color you will wear.
+In the event of a color conflict, the Home team should be prepared to change colors.

 If one of your HOME games gets changed after the schedule comes out you should notify your opposing coach right away, even if the game is weeks away.